 Alternatives to the Back Squat and Deadlift

 There are many variations to the back squat and deadlift, which can make these movements easier to learn for you!

-The goblet squat is the first squat which you should learn when strength training for beginners, it is the precursor for all others.
+The goblet squat is the first squat which you should learn when strength training, it is the precursor for all others.

 Learning this technique will help teach you how to maintain a proper spine position while squatting, and how to properly push from the lowest point of your squat.
 Even after years of training and working on my squat position, I still use goblet squats as a large part of my workouts.

 Snatch Grip Deadlift: